 Ok, so what are some things you can do to try and reverse this condition?

 - You need to manage inflammation, especially at night.
 If you’re not sleeping because of shoulder pain, then you’re not recovering.
 Simple as that.
 Icing can help.
 Check out our icing video in the resources section.
-Place the ice pack on top of your shoulder, under a tight shirt for about 1-2hrs before you sleep.
+Place the ice pack under a tight skins shirt about 1-2hrs before you sleep.
 Fish Oils, Magnesium and Curcumin may also be helpful with inflammation.

 - Perform a Sleeper Stretch on your affected shoulder.
 This will begin to unwind the shoulder capsule so you can get your arm behind your back.